rupalkhilari/genome-designer/server/auth/README.md

 And creates the user object, verifies the config and merges with defaults, assigns to the user object, and then deletegates to the auth router:

 #### /auth/register

+Platform Auth, which handles creating the user, then runs the onLogin() hook to handle onboarding a new user

 Expects user object in form: